 The rate for Over 65's and NHS staff / Key workers £45 per session

-During the Coronavirus (Covid-19) period I will be operating both via phone/Video-call and face-to-face at a local Health and Wellbeing Centre or walking locally in daylight hours.
+During the Covid-19 period I will be operating both via phone/Video-call; Zoom-call; Whatsapp video call and face-to-face walking locally in daylight hours.

 Payments will need to be by bank transfer (details on request) to minimise contact.

 During the lockdown by phone or videocall (WhatsApp or Zoom) or face-to-face walking-therapy in daylight hours locally.

 I am a registered member of the British Association for Counselling and Psychotherapy and therefore work in accordance with its Ethical Framework, this protects both you as a client and me as a professional.

 To help keep my practice as good as it can be, I attend regular Supervision with a senior colleague to help develop and keep me on track with the best approaches.
 I also keep up to date with the latest research and development in the field of psychotherapy to develop my practice.